filecoin-project/FIPs/FIPS/fip-xxxx.md

 schedules a cron job to actually activate the sector which means that the sector activation event will be emitted by the cron job.
 This makes the event un-usable as events emitted by a cron job are not included in the message receipt.
-However, we still emit the sector activation event in the Miner Actor for completeness.
-A future FIP can ensure that sector activation is actually done as part of the `ProveCommitSector` method thus making this event available to clients and also to ensure that SPs actually pay the cost of sector activation and event emission.
+However, we still emit the sector activation event in the Miner Actor for completeness. [#FIP-0076](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0076.md) will ensure that sector activation is actually done as part of the
+`ProveCommitSector` method thus making this event available to clients and also to ensure that SPs actually pay the cost of sector activation and event emission.